FranzZemen/re/ts-src/LetsGetStarted.md

 Meaning it is a function that takes 3 parameters, including one optional parameter, and returns either a Result (RuleResult) or a Promise to one.

-Any options set on the Rules.Engine are applied (and additional options can be included in the Rule text).
+Any options set on the RulesEngine.Engine are applied (and additional options can be included in the Rule text).
 The function itself does not accept Options.

-If the text passed doesn't correspond to rule constructs, the Rules.Engine will search its schema for a rule by that textual name and execute the first instance it finds.
+If the text passed doesn't correspond to rule constructs, the RulesEngine.Engine will search its schema for a rule by that textual name and execute the first instance it finds.
 Alternatively, if the text is a properly constructed rule it will compile and execute it, but it will not add it to the schema.

 At this point, you might wonder a few things; namely why would a Rule (potentially) return a Promise and what is this object called the Execution Context?

-#### Why Rules May Return Promises
+#### Why RulesEngine May Return Promises

 In general, Rule evaluation will not return a Promise.
 At the current time, all "standard" package constructs are synchronous for rule execution as there is generally no i/o etc.